imMatheus/firedum/README.md

 ## firedumAdd

-Adds new documents to a given collection collection
+Adds new documents to a given collection

 ```js
 import { firedumAdd } from 'firedum'